 This research guide includes collections that contain materials related to the 1989 Exxon Valdez Oil Spill and other oil spills.
 Many archives, libraries, and museums in Alaska contain materials relating to the 1989 spill, cleanup, and litigation.
-The Alaska Resources Library and Information Services has an online guide to many materials they hold.
+In 2013, the Alaska State Archives created a guide to institutions with EVOS materials.

 Follow the links to collection descriptions and inventories.
 You can keyword search all of our collection descriptions and inventories by using the search box available on each of the pages below.
 You may wish to try a variety of terms including Exxon, spill, and so forth.

 Alaska Center for the Environment records; 1909-1992.
 HMC-0005.
 A non-profit organization concerned with environmental issues, the records of this organization contain files on oil spill contingency planning and various international oil spill.